SayHelloGmbH/hello-gutenberg/README.md

 This plugin is provided as an example of registering a custom Block for the WordPress Block Editor, code named “Gutenberg”.

+*THIS PLUGIN AND README IS NOT YET CORRECT OR COMPLETE.*

 ## Development

 To make edits to the plugin, first add the NMP dependencies using ``npm install``.
 Then…